 - Tiki fuel

 - 1/2-inch funnel (optional, but it sure helps!)

-The idea is to wrap just a bit more than you’ll need so you can press it down into place after you fill the bottle with torch fluid.
-Set the wrapped coupling in place but don’t press down firmly just yet.
+The idea is to wrap just a bit more than you’ll need so that you can press it down into place after you fill the bottle with torch fluid.
+Set the wrapped coupling in place but don’t press it down firmly just yet.

-I was able to find a homemade recipe for tiki torch fuel that uses distilled water, isopropyl alcohol, and fragrance, but I didn’t test it out – if you try it let us know how you like it!
+I was able to find a homemade recipe for tiki torch fuel that uses distilled water, isopropyl alcohol, and fragrance, but I didn’t test it out – if you try it out, let us know how you like it!